 A woman sitting on her couch while on a video call with a physician.

-Virtual care—also known as telemedicine--has revolutionized health care.— And it’s here to stay.
+Virtual care—also known as telemedicine--has revolutionized health care.

-COVID-19 may have initiated the trend locally, but doctors and patients alike will keep it going post-pandemic, predicts Ryan Walsh, MD, MMM, ABFM, ABPM, FAAFP, chief medical information officer of Ambulatory and Population Health at Memorial Hermann Health System and family practice physician at Memorial Hermann Medical Group Pearland.
+Ryan Walsh, MD, MMM, ABFM, ABPM, FAAFP, chief medical information officer of Ambulatory and Population Health at Memorial Hermann Health System and a family practice physician at Memorial Hermann Medical Group Physicians at Sugar Creek, discusses how telemedicine works and its ongoing advances.

-With virtual care, not only do you help to prevent the spread of contagious illnesses, he says, “but you don’t have to take a good chunk out of your workday to go.
+With virtual care, not only do you help prevent the spread of contagious illnesses by not exposing others, Dr. Walsh says, “but you don’t have to take a good chunk out of your workday to go.
 You also eliminate a commute and cut waiting room time.
 Why would you not want to do that?”

-You can talk with your health care provider about your symptoms and concerns.
-Your doctor also can examine your body via Skype, Zoom, FaceTime or other platforms, and make diagnoses and treatment plans, Dr. Walsh says.
+With Virtual Care, you can talk with your health care provider about your symptoms and concerns.
+It allows a surprising amount of physical examination for patients and providers via Zoom, FaceTime or other video platforms, allowing providers to make diagnoses and treatment plans in real time.

-Just as they would otherwise, physicians can send orders electronically for screening tests and for new or changed prescriptions.
-Once exam results are available, your health care provider can give them to you virtually, via the clinic’s patient portal, by phone or in person, as you and the physician prefer.
+Dr. Walsh also mentions that physicians can send orders electronically for screening tests and for new or changed prescriptions, just as they would during an in-office visit.
+Once exam results are available, your health care provider can give them to you virtually via the clinic’s patient portal or by phone or in person, as you and the physician prefer.

-Two.
-However, virtual care doesn't work for everything.
+However, virtual care doesn't work for all visits.

 “If you have crushing chest pain or are seriously ill, don’t log onto your doctor’s patient portal,” he says.
 “Call 911 and/or go to the emergency room.”